stephgomez98/Apple-Store-Analysis/README.md

 # Context
 In this project the app developers are identified as the stakeholders.
 App developers often rely on data-driven insights to determine what type of app to build, understanding user preferences, market trends, and the competitive landscape.For a recent project aimed at aiding this decision-making process, I leveraged a valuable resource: an extensive app store dataset obtained from Kaggle.
 This dataset, accessible at https://www.kaggle.com/datasets/gauthamp10/apple-appstore-apps.
 # Objective
-By analyzing and drawing insights from this comprehensive dataset, I aimed to help app developers make data-informed choices when deciding on the type of app to develop.
+By analyzing and drawing insights from this dataset, I aimed to help app developers make data-informed choices when deciding on the type of app to develop.
 This involved assessing market demands, identifying successful genres, understanding user preferences, and considering competitive factors.
-The dataset from Kaggle served as a foundational resource, facilitating a data-centric approach to app development and enabling developers to create apps that resonate with their target audience.
-The project's results and insights will contribute to the app development community, , offering valuable information for strategizing, planning, and ultimately creating successful and impactful mobile applications
+The project's results and insights will contribute to the app development community, offering valuable information for strategizing, planning, and ultimately creating successful and impactful mobile applications that resonate with their target audience.
 # Column Descriptions:
 | Column Name          | Description                                                                                   |
 | --------------------  | --------------------------------------------------------------------------------------------- |